 The CEO is responsible for the daily management of the Company.
-The CEO is assisted by the executive management (Senior Leadership Team or "SLT"), of which he is the chairman, and that does not constitute a management committee within the meaning of article 7:104 (previously article 524bis) of the Belgian Code of Companies and Associations.
+The CEO is assisted by the executive management (Senior Leadership Team or "SLT"), of which he is the chairman, and that does not constitute a management committee within the meaning of article 7:104 of the Belgian Code of Companies and Associations.

 On April 1, 2013, Mr. John Porter was appointed as CEO of the Company.
-At December 31, 2019, four women were part of the Senior Leadership Team (see below for full composition of the SLT).
+At December 31, 2020, three women were part of the Senior Leadership Team (see below for full composition of the SLT).

-At December 31, 2019, the SLT was composed as follows:
+At December 31, 2020, the SLT was composed as follows:

-Name Year of birth Position John Porter 1957 Chief Executive Officer Erik Van den Enden 1978 Chief Financial Officer Luc Machtelinckx 1962 Executive Vice President - General Counsel Micha Berger 1970 Chief Technology Officer Patrick Vincent 1963 Chief Transformation Officer Jeroen Bronselaer 1978 Senior Vice President Residential Marketing Martine Tempels 1961 Senior Vice President Telenet Business Claudia Poels 1967 Senior Vice President Human Resources Dieter Nieuwdorp 1975 Senior Vice President Strategy & Corporate Development Ann Caluwaerts 1966 Chief Corporate Affairs Benedikte Paulissen 1969 Chief Customer Officer
+Name Year of birth Position John Porter 1957 Chief Executive Officer Erik Van den Enden 1978 Chief Financial Officer Micha Berger 1970 Chief Technology and Information Technology Officer Patrick Vincent 1963 EVP Customer Interactions Jeroen Bronselaer 1978 EVP Media Martine Tempels 1961 EVP Telenet for Business Dieter Nieuwdorp 1975 EVP Residential & SOHO Ann Caluwaerts 1966 EVP People, Brand & Corporate Affairs Benedikte Paulissen 1969 EVP Customer Journey, Digital & Data